 El Negelah Central Hospital in Marsa Matrouh assigned to be a quarantine hospital for Wuhan coronavirus in Egypt (Photo: Egyptian ministry of health)

-The Negelah hospital in the Mediterranean governorate of Marsa Matrouh was the first hospital appropriated for isolating coronavirus cases in Egypt.
+The Negelah hospital was the first hospital designated for quarantining and treating coronavirus patients in Egypt.

-The hospital was used for quarantining Egyptians repatriated from the Chinese city of Wuhan, the epicentre of the coronavirus, in early February were sent to the facility.
+Egyptians repatriated from the Chinese city of Wuhan, the epicentre of the coronavirus, in early February were sent to the facility.